JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 ## KA<i>ND</i>IKÂ 17.

 1\.
-In the third year the _K_aula (i.e. the tonsure of the child's head), or according to the custom of the family.
+In the third year the <i>K</i>aula (i.e. the tonsure of the child's head), or according to the custom of the family.

 2\.
 To the north of the fire he places vessels which are filled respectively, with rice, barley, beans, and sesamum seeds;

 3\.
-To the west (the boy) for whom the ceremony shall be performed, in his mother's lap, bull-dung in a new vessel, and _S_amî leaves are placed.
+To the west (the boy) for whom the ceremony shall be performed, in his mother's lap, bull-dung in a new vessel, and <i>S</i>amî leaves are placed.

 4\. [^444].
 To the south of the mother the father (is seated) holding twenty-one bunches of Ku<i>s</i>a grass.